apache/superset/CONTRIBUTING.md

 different sections of the code do: https://github.com/apache/incubator-superset/pull/3013

 To run Superset using visualization plugins from your local machine, run `npm run plugin-devmode-on`.
 This will use `npm link` to connect the Superset frontend to your local copy of [superset-ui-plugins](https://github.com/apache-superset/superset-ui-plugins).
 This command uses the environment variable `SUPERSET_UI_PLUGINS_PATH` to determine the path, defaulting to `../superset-ui-plugins`.
-So, for examplem, if the path to your local `superset-ui-plugins` repo, relative to `incubator-superset`, happens to be `../../my-fork-of-superset-ui-plugins`, then run `SUPERSET_UI_PLUGINS_PATH=../../my-fork-of-superset-ui-plugins npm run plugin-devmode-on`
+So, for example, if the path to your local `superset-ui-plugins` repo, relative to `incubator-superset`, happens to be `../../my-fork-of-superset-ui-plugins`, then run `SUPERSET_UI_PLUGINS_PATH=../../my-fork-of-superset-ui-plugins npm run plugin-devmode-on`

 This `SUPERSET_UI_PLUGINS_PATH` is also required by webpack when running the frontend with symlinked vis packages, so when starting the dev server, run it with (using the above example path) `SUPERSET_UI_PLUGINS_PATH=../../my-fork-of-superset-ui-plugins npm run dev`